Hana Soukupová: Charity

 Soukupová is a member of ASPCA, the American Society for the Prevention of Cruelty to Animals.
 She has been involved with charity DKMS as a supporter for the Global Organization's fight against Blood Cancer.
 She is committed to various organizations and institutions related to supporting Woman Power, Contemporary Art and sustainable design innovations along with Be Charity, assisting sick children.
 She has maintained an active role with EcoStyle, an international organization dedicated to environmentally friendly fashion which showcase eco-conscious.

 Personal life

-Soukupová is married to American business entrepreneur and art collector, Drew Aaron, who she met at a gallery opening in New York.
+Soukupová married American business entrepreneur, Drew Aaron, who she met at a gallery opening in New York.
 Modern Painters magazine included them in the top 50 under 50 art collectors in the world.
 Their various homes and art collection have been featured in international publications, including Elle Decor and Architectural Digest.
-The couple got married in 2006 at a small private wedding.
-Soukupová and Aaron have 3 children and share their time between the US and Spain.
+The couple got married in 2006 and separated in 2024.